-Around the same time my high school days were getting numbered, that is, on a count down to being just about over, but well before my buddy and I decided to go on our 1960 road trip to Mexico together as attested to in the above quote, the two of us began laying down the roots of our friendship.
-As a precursor to that Mexico trip, one day we borrowed his father's pick-up truck that had a camper on the back called a Telescopic Tuck-Away.
-What a Tuck-Away was, was a fully equipped camper with a stove, sink, table, lights, bunks, and fridge.
+Several years before, around the same time my high school days were getting numbered, that is, on a count down to being just about over, but well before my buddy and I decided to go on our road trip to Mexico together as attested to above, the two of us began laying down the roots of our friendship.
+As a precursor to that Mexico trip, one day we borrowed his father's pick-up truck that had a camper on the back called a Telescopic Tuk-A-Way.
+What a Tuk-A-Way was, was a fully equipped camper with a stove, sink, table, lights, bunks, and fridge.
 It was built in such a way that the height could be adjusted up or down by using a crank.
 When driving the top could be kept in the lower position, the same height at the truck cab.
 When parked the camper could be cranked up creating all kinds of comfortable interior living space and head room.

-After borrowing the camper we I stocked up on every imaginal piece of pre-quickie mart junk food that we could find, then drove up to the high desert ranch owned by my Stepmother to borrow the ranch jeep.
-Originally my buddy and I were hoping big-time to borrow my stepmother's early model 1940s four wheel drive Ford wooden station wagon she bought brand new from the factory to use for our trip.
-It had been in storage for years and I had been bragging about it over-and-over to my buddy, at least since I bought and started restoring my own woodie around the 10th grade.
-I told him the last time I saw my stepmother's wagon it was just sitting around in some garage gathering dust and never used.
-However when push came to shove, I was told somewhere along the way the woodie had simply just up and disappeared and unusual in her actions toward me, mum about the whole thing.
-That was a real loss, and for me, my stepmom's silence hit both ways.
+After borrowing the camper we stocked up on every imaginal piece of pre-quickie mart junk food that we could find, then drove up to the high desert ranch owned by my Stepmother to borrow the ranch jeep.
+Originally my buddy and I were hoping big-time to snag-off my stepmother's early model 1940s four wheel drive Ford wooden station wagon she bought brand new back in the 40s from the factory to use for our whole trip, start to finish.
+It had been in storage for years and I had been bragging about it over-and-over to my buddy, at least since I bought and started restoring my own woodie between the 10th and 11th grade.
+I told him the last time I saw my stepmother's wagon it was just sitting around in a garage some place gathering dust.
+Because of that dust it was washed and waxed on occasion, otherwise, it went unused and unmoved.
+However, when push came to shove, I was told somewhere along the way the woodie had simply just up and disappeared and unusual in my stepmother's actions toward me, mum about the whole thing.
+That was a real loss, and for me, with my stepmom's silence and the woodie gone, it hit both ways.

 (please click image)